Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-11 Tips to Avoid Contractor Fraud
+11 Tips on How to Avoid Contractor Fraud

 If your property has been damaged by a storm, you’ll probably be working with a contractor to help get things back in order.

-What is Contractor Fraud?
+What Is Contractor Fraud?

 Contractor fraud occurs when individual contractors or firms offer services that knowingly mislead the other party, such as performing unsatisfactory repairs or charging more than a job is worth.
 Usually, these illegal acts are expensive for homeowners because they rack up costly bills or can even lead to unnecessary additional repairs.